gswallow/kubernetes-talk/README.md

     git submodule update --init

-## Pre-requisites to running your own kubernetes cluster
+## Prerequisites to running your own kubernetes cluster
 We will stand up our own kubernetes cluster using the [kops](https://github.com/kubernetes/kops/) tool.  kops requires two or three resources in order to create a fresh kubernetes cluster: